Iran: From Zero to Trading Hero?

 With the lifting of economic sanctions, Iran could well be THE global market growth story of the coming year.

 It isn’t often that a large and mature economy opens for business with half the world in one fell swoop.
-But that’s exactly what is on the cards following with the lifting of sanctions on the Islamic Republic of Iran this February.
+But that’s exactly what occurred, following the lifting of sanctions, on the Islamic Republic of Iran.